Get insider access

 Notable Mentions

 • GE APYR50LC: The GE APYR50LC is a 50-pint dehumidifier.
 It performs quite similarly to the Frigidaire FFAP5034W1 and has a slightly more compact body.
 It also has an automatic fan speed adjustment function for differing humidity levels.
-That said, the Frigidaire has a larger water tank, makes less noise, and slightly less impact on a room's ambient temperature.
+That said, the Frigidaire has a larger water tank, makes less noise, and has slightly less impact on a room's ambient temperature.
 See our review

 • GE ADHL35LA: The GE ADHL35LA is a 35-pint dehumidifier.
 It's smaller than the Midea MAD35S1QWT and will have a slightly lesser impact on a room's ambient temperature.
 Its water tank doesn't hold nearly as much water, but it's much easier to empty than the Midea's bucket.
 That said, the Midea runs quieter and has a built-in drain pump.
 Thanks to its Wi-Fi connectivity, you can operate the Midea remotely using a smartphone app.
 See our review